ndonolli/imaginathan-space-site/posts/let-the-fors.md

 ---
-title: "Let the fors flow through you"
+title: Let the fors flow through you
 date: 2017-05-09T10:38:10-05:00
 summary: Why contemplating our mortality can be a powerful catalyst for change
-author: "Nathan Donolli"
+author: Nathan Donolli
 tags:
-  - environment
+  - javascript
-  - politics
+  - languages
 ---

 What's wrong with `var`?
 Well, a great many things, but is it really that bad?
 Kind of.